cloudmesh/cloudmesh-globus/README.md

 We observed this program is needed as in the endpoints that I use and accesses a Globus server the service gets interrupted but does not fail.
 Hence, the transfer never finishes.
-With this commandline tool and does not contthe issue could be solved.
+With this commandline tool the issue could be solved.

 Please take a look at our example.